AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

   on which the analysis should focus, if any.

-For source coverage assessments, sources must be compiled with :option:`-g -fpreserve-control-flow -fdump-scos`, plus :option:`-gno-strict-dwarf` for VxWorks targets.
-Optimization is supported up to :option:`-O1`, with inlining allowed.
-For backwards compatibility, :option:`-gnateS` can be used as a synonym of :option:`-fdump-scos` for Ada.
+For source coverage assessments, sources must be compiled with :option:`-g -fpreserve-control-flow -fdump-scos`, plus :option:`-gno-strict-dwarf -mlongcall` for PowerPC VxWorks targets.
+Optimization is supported up to -:option:`-O1`, with inlining allowed.
+For backwards compatibility, -:option:`-gnateS` can be used as a synonym of :option:`-fdump-scos` for Ada.

 Object coverage analysis proceeds in a similar fashion, with different :option:`--level` option values.
 There is no `source` coverage obligation